FTC ENDORSEMENT GUIDELINE Lawyer + FTC Consumer Review, INFLUENCER and Testimonial rule Attorney

 They also apply to all media, such as social media, blogs, YouTube, television and radio.

-At its core, the FTC’s Endorsement Guides reflect the basic truth-in-advertising principle.
+At its core, the revised FTC’s Endorsement Guides reflect the basic truth-in-advertising principle.

 A material connection can include, without limitation: